Vocational Evaluation for Social Security Disability Cases

 - Is developmentally disabled with an IQ of under 70.

 - Is unable to sit or stand for extended periods of time.

-Based on a record review, along with a completed standardized vocational form, and a transferability of skills analysis using Social Security Disability approved government resources, Occupational Assessment Service’s Vocational Expert can render an opinion in a report as to the effect of age, education, past work experience, and impairments on the claimant’s ability to perform substantial gainful work activity.
+Based on a record review, along with a completed standardized vocational form, and a transferability of skills analysis using Social Security Disability approved government resources, Occupational Assessment Service’s Vocational Expert can render an opinion in a report as to the effect of age, education, past work experience, and impairments on the claimant’s ability to perform a substantial gainful work activity.

-A vocational evaluation report can be rendered on a nationwide basis using local, state or federal government data.
+A vocational evaluation report can be rendered on a nationwide basis using local, state, or federal government data.